cnescatlab/sonar-scanner-catlab/tests/README.md

 1. shell2
   * file: shell2.bash
   * purpose: Check that the sonar-scanner can analyze a shell project and sends its results to the server.
+1. java
+  * file: java.bash
+  * purpose: Check that the java language is supported with plugins expected.

 ### How to run all the tests